 The bridge has many layers of paint including areas of spot-painting as well as evidence of some layers peeling away.
 What is interesting about all this is the bridge has nearly every color of paint used by the City of Chicago on its bridges in recent years including the off-white used many years ago, the maroon used today, and the brownish paint sometimes found when the city has spot painted bridges.

-The origins of the Bernard Street Bridge are not currently known.
-It appears the bridge was moved here a long time ago, as the approach stairway and railing posts are very old looking.
+The origins of the Bernard Street Bridge were initially unknown.
+It appeared the bridge was moved here a long time ago, as the approach stairway and railing posts are very old looking.
 Additionally, the little struts that were added overhead also appear to be very old.
 A historical photo on this page shows the bridge in 1942, so it has been here at least this long.
 Although difficult to see, or confirm, it appears from historical aerial images that it was here at least as early as 1938 as well.
 1938 was the oldest aerial image available to check.
-A Chicago Annual Report of the Public Works Department mentioned a survey of Bernard Street for the future intent of a bridge being constructed at Bernard Street, stating "During the year 1911, surveys were made at the following streets crossing the North Branch of the Chicago River, in contemplation of new construction: Kimball Avenue, Central Park Avenue, Bernard Street and Spaulding Avenue."
+A Chicago Annual Report of the Public Works Department mentioned a survey of Bernard Street for the future intent of a bridge being constructed at Bernard Street, stating "During the year 1911, surveys were made at the following streets crossing the North Branch of the Chicago River,in contemplation of new construction: Kimball Avenue, Central Park Avenue, Bernard Street and Spaulding Avenue."
 So a bridge was being considered as early as 1911, however this doesn't mean that the bridge was erected here anytime soon after that date.
 However, it implies that the bridge was not placed here until after 1911.

 When the bridge was moved, it appears to have been made more narrow in terms of width.
 Furthermore, the original floorbeams were removed.
 This leads to a mystery in terms of the original design of the bridge.
 How were the original floorbeams connected to the bottom chord?
 Empty rivet holes on the bottom chord are the primary clue provided.
 Below, a diagram shows some of the bridges that are similar to the Bernard Street Bridge in terms of truss configuration, composition of built-up beams, and association with a railroad.
 The bridges compared are the Webster Street Bridge, 220th Street Bridge, and the I&M Canal Bridge.
 Although they share many features, they also have a number of differences.
 The below diagram focuses on comparing the methods in which the floor beams are attached, since this is a mystery for the Bernard Street Bridge.
 The similar bridges suggest that the floorbeams could either have been hung from u-bolt hangers or placed on top of the bottom chord and riveted in place.
 Either scenario could explain the empty rivet holes on the Bernard Street Bridge's bottom chord.